petergithub/notes/01Technology/ubuntuNotes.md

 #### Steps to Create a New Sudo User

-add a new user `adduser username` add the user to the sudo group `usermod -aG sudo username`
+add a new user `adduser username` add the user to the sudo group `usermod -aG wheel username`

 ### Software manage